What to Know about Bikes on Campus

 Before locking your bike to any object on campus that is not a bike rack, consider whether your bike would be blocking passage or access to someone requiring use of a handrail, or the full width of a throughway.
 Fines for tickets for parking improperly on campus can exceed $200.

-For more information about rules regarding egress and bicycles, download the UC Berkeley, Traffic and Parking Code, or read more about Illegally Parked Bicycles at the Office of Environmental, Health & Safety (EH&S) website.
+For more information about rules regarding egress and bicycles, download the UC Berkeley, Traffic and Parking Code.

 - Always ride with traffic.